makingwaves/BurnForMoney/src/README.md

 ### Build

-Run `init_build.sh` script to build all the functions.
+Run `run.sh` script to build and run all the functions.